-Furthermore, in October 2014, we announced plans to pursue a clinical program utilizing CAP-1002 as a potential treatment for Duchenne Muscular Dystrophy, or DMD.
-The planned clinical program will aim to treat cardiac dysfunction associated with the disease.
-We have submitted an investigational new drug, or IND, application, based, in part, on pre-clinical data findings from the laboratory of Dr. Eduardo Marbán.
-If an IND is received in 2015, we are planning to initiate a clinical trial in 2015.
+Furthermore, we have announced plans to pursue a clinical program utilizing CAP-1002 as a potential treatment for Duchenne Muscular Dystrophy, or DMD.
+The clinical program will aim to treat cardiac dysfunction associated with the disease.
+We have received FDA clearance for our investigational new drug, or IND, for this trial.
+The Phase I/II clinical trial, which is named HOPE-Duchenne (halt cardiomyopathy progression in duchenne), is designed to enroll up to 24 patients in a randomized, multi-center study evaluating the safety and preliminary efficacy of CAP-1002.
+Patients will receive CAP-1002 in all three coronary arteries which will allow for it to be delivered to wide areas of the myocardium.
 Additionally, in April 2015, Capricor was granted orphan drug designation by the FDA for CAP-1002 for the treatment of cardiomyopathy associated with DMD.